Utah Residential Lease Agreement

 Methamphetamine Contamination Disclosure

-Utah landlords who have any knowledge relating to methamphetamine manufacturing, use, or storage on their rental property must disclose this to prospective tenants in the rental agreement.
+Utah leases must disclose any landlord knowledge relating to methamphetamine manufacturing, use, or storage on their rental property.
 Actual knowledge requires disclosure, but mere suspicion does not.

 If contaminated, the owner or landlord must file a report with the relevant local agencies and document compliance with minimum decontamination standards.